 Metal (iron, rust, copper, bronze).Metal stains must be removed with a poultice.

 Ink (magic marker, pen, ink).Clean with bleach or hydrogen peroxide (light colored stone only!) or lacquer thinner or acetone (dark stones only!).

 **MAKING AND USING A POULTICE

 A poultice is a liquid cleaner or chemical mixed with a white absorbent material to form a paste about the consistency of peanut butter.
 Spread it over the stained area to a thickness of about ¼” with a wood or plastic spatula, covered with plastic and left to work for 24-48 hours.
 You may have to repeat this process to thoroughly remove a stain.

 Oil-based Stains:Poultice with baking soda and water OR mineral spirits.

 Organic Stains: baking soda and hydrogen peroxide solution OR acetone.

 Marble & Granite Tech, Inc. has been creating natural stone countertops for decades.
 We fabricate countertops and vanities for kitchens, bathrooms and bars.
 We can also create outdoor living areas, tables, accent pieces, fireplace surrounds and desks.
 We precisely fabricate and expertly install granite and quartz countertops using our patented vein-matching technology, along with a range of specialty stones including marble.
 If you’d like to update your countertops and cabinets, please peruse our website and visit a showroom to check out what we have to offer.
-We have two showroom locations: Barrington and Geneva, Illinois and we service residential and commercial customers throughout the Chicago area and throughout Northern Illinois.
+With a location in Barrington, we proudly serve customers in the Chicago area and throughout Northern Illinois.
 We specialize in fabricating countertops using a variety of stones, including granite, marble, quartz and quartzite.